 - Start thinking of it as a lifestyle change.
 The board will have to integrate this thinking into their culture.
 It’s not a one-time change, you must constantly be working on emotional connection and board dynamics.
 You can get your board members to make deals on all kinds of pragmatic issues, you can teach them all kinds of skills, you can get them to negotiate, but if you want to improve your board effectiveness, you have to address the level of emotional responsiveness that is present in your board discussions.

 - You need to have a good understanding of how flexible your board is currently.
-In system’s theory, a stuck system is constricted, it’s rigid, it can’t move and it can’t change to adapt to a new environment.
+In system theory, a stuck system is constricted, it’s rigid, it can’t move and it can’t change to adapt to a new environment.
 It’s stuck.
 If you think about change in systemic terms, change is when you expand.
 You give board members more options.
-Board function in system terms mean that the board is flexible.
+Board function in system terms means that the board is flexible.
 It has the ability to adapt to a new environment.
 Examine your board’s flexibility by taking a Board Dynamics Questionnaire.
 This will give you a sense of where the board is at and will also point out some elements of your board that you might not have thought were important.

 - Whatever goals your board has for the New Year, you’ll do better if you consider emotions.
 We work with emotion because it is the fastest way to create new kinds of interaction within the board and between the board and the executive team.
 Emotion is also the most powerful thing in the boardroom.
 For example, board members are always eager to learn new skills.
 Imagine I am going to teach you some skills but before I do that, I am going to put you high up on a cliff and you are on a very narrow ledge behind you is a stone wall.
 As you sit on that ledge, you feel the breeze through your toes.
 Now, I am going to teach you some skills.
 Are you listening?
 Are you going to learn them?
 Are you going to implement them?
 The thing is it is not about whether you have skills, it is about whether you can access them when you need them.
-If you are on the edge of a cliff, infused with anxiety, terrified and flooded with all kind of emotion, you will be not be able to access those skills or use them.
+If you are on the edge of a cliff, infused with anxiety, terrified, and flooded with all kinds of emotion, you will not be able to access those skills or use them.
 The problem with strong emotion is that it not only transforms your world, it takes over all of your capacities.
 The point here is that we deal with emotion because it is a defining element in the boardroom, it organizes the interaction between board members and between the board and the executive team.
 It is very difficult to get around it.
 You have to deal with it.
 Not only that, but it is the fastest route to change.